cepdnaclk/e20-co227-Academic-Staff-Management-Information-System/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e20-co227-Academic-Staff-Management-Information-System
-title:
+title: MIS for Academic Establishment, University of Peradeniya
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# MIS for Academic Establishment, University of Peradeniya

 ---